 Sleep Bruxism and TMJ

 Do you grind your teeth at night?
 Do you wake up in the morning with a sore jaw, possibly accompanied by headaches and muscle tension in the neck?
 If so, then you might be suffering from sleep bruxism, which not only damages your teeth, it can lead to less restful sleep.
-Sleep bruxism can be related to TMJ, but it may also be related to sleep apnea.
+Sleep bruxism can be related to TMJ, but it may also be related to sleep apnea and can be treated by a sleep dentist.

 Your Jaw’s Role in Sleep Dentistry